xavlan/WWW-Technologies-Fave-Xavier-Zlin/Assignment 01 - HTTP Protocol/answers.md

 ---

 ## Task 4: Simulating Errors
-* J. I got a 404 status code.
+* J. I got a 404 status code : NOT FOUND .
 * K. There is a body but it's just an empty object `{}`.
 * L. The difference is the status code shows a failure and the body doesn't have the post data.